 What Employees Say

-I have been working at Kobie Marketing full-time for less than a year
+I worked at Kobie Marketing for less than a year

 Advice to Management